Skip to content

 Let’s get this set up.

-You’ll find most of Ubuntu’s settings in one place: the System Settings panel.
+Most Ubuntu settings are located in one place: the System Settings panel.
 This is where you can manage system configurations, create new users, and update your system.

 Ubuntu Linux Activities overview showing desktop menu access